Johnny Depp laughs at ‘one million alpacas’ for Pirates role question

 Johnny Depp found humour in a question asked during a Disney executive’s testimony in the ongoing defamation trial brought against ex-wife Amber Heard.

-In a pre-recorded deposition played in court on Thursday (19 May), Tina Newman – who works on the Pirates of the Caribbean franchise – was questioned about Depp’s future in the potential sixth film.
+In a pre-recorded deposition presented to the court on Thursday (19 May), Tina Newman – who works on the Pirates of the Caribbean franchise – was questioned about Depp’s future in a potential sixth film.

 “Do you know whether Mr Depp is being considered for a role in Pirates 6?”
 Heard’s lawyer inquired.

-“Did Disney entertain paying Mr Depp more than $300m and provide him with more than a million alpacas to be able to obtain his services for any future Pirates of the Caribbean role?”
+When further pressed if Disney entertained “paying Mr Depp more than $300m and [providing] him with more than a million alpacas to be able to obtain his services for any future Pirates of the Caribbean role”, the executive replied: “No.”

-Is Disney aware that Depp has testified under oath that he would not take anotherPirates of the Caribbean franchise role for $300m and a million alpacas?”
-Heard’s lawyer asked.
+Depp and his lawyer Camille Vasquez could be seen laughing together as a result of the question.

 Depp is suing Heard for $50m (£38.2m).
 He alleges that Heard implied he abused her in a 2018 Washington Post op-ed about domestic violence.